 I left Asheville around seven.
 Asheville is home to the Asheville Folk and Dance Contest, which the native folklorist Bascom Lamar Lunsford created out of a flower show in 1928.
 In the ensuing ninety years, fiddle tunes have become one of Asheville’s main exports.
 I was headed here, to Kim and JohnWalsh’s place.
-They are supporters of Old Time Music, their community and its traditions, and of me.
-I am a perpetual student of this music and through the whole drive, I felt surrounded by it.
+They are supporters of old time music, their community and its traditions, and of me.
+I am a perpetual student of this music, and through the whole drive I felt surrounded by it.

 North of Asheville is Madison County, where Sheila Kay Adams lives.
-She is a living example of continuity in tradition, descended from half a dozen of Cecil Sharpe’s and Maude Karpeles’ World War I era informants, cousin to many locally well thought of musicians living and dead, and a key teacher and singer of those ballads her own self.
+She is a living example of continuity in tradition, descended from half a dozen of Cecil Sharpe’s and Maude Karpeles’ World War I era informants, cousin to many locally well-thought-of musicians living and dead, and a key teacher and singer of those ballads her own self.

 A few miles north brings you Johnson City, Tennessee, which fiddler Clarence Horton Greene immortalized in his ‘Johnson City Blues’ back in 1928, not long after Cecil and Maude went home to England to write up their findings.
 The Down Home Pickin’ Parlor is there, owned and run by Ed Snodderly, himself the nephew of one of North Carolina’s best ‘hornpipe’ fiddlers, Mack Snodderly.
 It was also the home of Bud’s Gyp Joint, but that’s a whole ‘nuther story for another time.

-John called me just as I crossing the Tennessee-Virginia border to redirect me away from I-81, as up-and-down a road as exists in this country, back west to US 23, the Hillbilly Highway.
+John called me just as I was crossing the Tennessee-Virginia border to redirect me away from I-81, as up-and-down a road as exists in this country, back west to US 23, the Hillbilly Highway.
 Good move.
 A lot shorter, and a lot flatter.
 I pulled onto 421 and headed west toward Kingsport, where Leslie Riddle had lived.
 Mr. Riddle, a black guitar player of some local note, was friends with the Carter Family and also with Brownie McGhee.
-Brownie had wanted to go on the road together with him.
-Their guitar styles were nearly identical.
+Brownie had wanted to go on the road together with him; their guitar styles were nearly identical.
 Leslie opted to stay home, to go collecting instead with A. P. Carter.
-It think it is likely he had something to do with Mother Maybelle’s famous ‘Carter Scratch’ style, living at the Carter Fold for months at a time.
+Living at the Carter Fold for months at a time, I think it is likely he had something to do with Mother Maybelle’s famous ‘Carter Scratch’ style.
 But who knows?
 Nevertheless, his knowledge of blues flowed into the Carter style, and his help with A.P.’s collecting likely helped prepare the Carters for their ensuing career on radio and in shows.

 Eastern Kentucky and southern Ohio are thick with fiddlers.
 Portsmouth, at the pointed southern tip of Ohio on the Ohio River, was home to any number of them, but among the best was Buddy Thomas.
 He died in his sleep at the age of thirty nine, from the cumulative effects of the poverty he was born into.
-His Rounder recording, ‘Kitty Puss’, full of crooked Kentucky fiddle tunes done long-bow style, stands tall, maybe by itself, in that literature.
+His Rounder recording, ‘Kitty Puss,’ full of crooked Kentucky fiddle tunes done long-bow style, stands tall, maybe by itself, in that literature.

 US 23 bumps into I- 270, Ohio’s belly button.
-It contains, among other things, a high concentration of Old Time musicians my age and younger who are continuing the old repertoires and creating new music on their own.
-Ohio is the recipient of streams of musicians from all directions, you can dance there every night of the year if you’re plugged in enough.
-Another forty five minutes brought the dawn and my arrival to a needed bed.
+It contains, among other things, a high concentration of old time musicians my age and younger who are continuing the old repertoires and creating new music on their own.
+Ohio is the recipient of streams of musicians from all directions; you can dance there every night of the year if you’re plugged in enough.
+Another forty-five minutes brought the dawn and my arrival to a needed bed.
 I fell into a short and exhausted sleep thinking about how I was linked to history, fiddle tunes, blues numbers, all the different forms of Southern music that form the bedrock of most of the world’s music now.
 These are the people that made it what it is in all its glorious rhythm, intensity and eccentricity.

 These musicians are like distant family to me and all of my own kin and contemporaries.
 Sometimes I’m overwhelmed by the matrix in which I find myself.
-I’ve futzed with the fiddle for more than four decades now, and at seventy, I find I’m just about getting the hang of it.
+I’ve futzed with the fiddle for more than four decades now, and at seventy I find I’m just about getting the hang of it.
 I am truly blessed to be thus embedded.